Break These 5 Bad Marketing Habits Before 2015

 You can see the top header mirrors the custom graphic for the Eleven11 campaign shown in the appeal.
 The bold text below repeats that monthly gifts will be matched, while the rest of the copy on the form reinforces donors’ ability to give purpose to veterans and first responders.
 Finally, the suggested donation amounts are replicated here as well, reminding donors what their gift will enable.
 By creating a seamless continuity from appeal to donation form, the organization lets donors know they’re in the right place, responding to the right call-to-action.

-Bad Habit #3: Not Optimizing Your Emails for Mobile
+Marketing Mistake #3: Not Optimizing Your Emails for Mobile

-66% of emails are now being read on a mobile device, meaning your supporters are likelier to read your appeal on a smartphone or tablet than on desktop.
+66 percent of emails are now being read on a mobile device, meaning your supporters are likelier to read your appeal on a smartphone or tablet than on desktop.
 And if your email isn’t optimized for the mobile screen, your readers will likely delete it, or unsubscribe from your list altogether.

 Yikes.
 All those emails – and the CTAs inside – fail to reach supporters on their mobile devices.